kuznetckiy/geoscan_401_eng/camera.rst

 Set up the Sony A6000 camera
 ------------------------------------

-Read the camera's full operating instructions to know about main control elements before make settings.
+Read the camera's full operating instructions to know about main control elements before you change any settings.

 * Set the mode dial to **S** (Shutter Priority).